Steve973/simplex-consensus-protocol/README.md

 ## Simplex Consensus Protocol Description

-Much of the following information was borrowed, verbatim, from the (Simplex Blog)[https://simplex.blog] website, formatted for Markdown for convenient display in this readme file.
+Much of the following information was borrowed, verbatim, from the [Simplex Blog][1] website, which has been formatted for Markdown for convenient display in this readme file.
 Please verify all of this information by cross-checking it with the aforementioned website, in case any changes have been made that this readme file does not reflect, or in the event that any of this information has been transposed incorrectly.
-All credit for this information goes to Benjamin Chan @ Cornell, and anyone who worked with him.
+All credit for this information goes to Benjamin Chan at Cornell University, and anyone who worked with him.
 The author(s) of this repository have not contributed to the protocol specification.
+Their intent is to create a high-quality Java implementation that fulfills this protocol specification, and to share it with the community for use, or for further collaborative development.

-The following text represents, as accurately as possible, the content of the Simplex Blog's protocol description:
+The following text represents, as accurately as possible, the content of the [Simplex Blog][1]'s protocol description:

 We start with some preliminaries and data structures that will set the stage for the main body of the protocol.